Seneca-144100/IPC144NBB-ONLY-/Workshops/WS3/readme.md

     - remove the added print statement (the one you added earlier to test the returned value)

 ### Step 3
-- un-comment the `getAverage` function call
+- Now that you've coded getNoOfStudents, un-comment the `getAverage` function call
-- add a print statement to print the return value of the function for testing<br />
+- Like in the last step, add a print statement to print the return value of your function call<br />
 *In this function we are going to get marks for all students in a loop, then add the mark to a (sum) variable to calculate the average later, and add one to the loop counter to stop when the number of students has fulfilled.
 But each time we get the mark, we will make sure the mark is between 0 and 100 and only then will we add the value to the sum and increase the counter, otherwise we'll just print an error; requesting for correction.*

     #### coding `getAverage`
     - add the function to `marks.c` file: ```int getAverage(int NumberOfStudents)```
-    - create local integer variables for counter(for the loop), mark(to be scanned) and sum(for average calculation)
+    - create the following local integer variables: counter(for the loop), mark(to be scanned) and sum(for average calculation)
     - prompt the user to enter the marks for the students:<br />`"Enter ## student marks...\n"` (replace **##** with the number of students)
-    - while the counter is less than the number of students
+    - while the counter is less than the number of students (do not use a do-while and for-loop)
        - print a prompt for mark entry with row number: `"##> "` (replace **##** with row number)
        - scan the mark
        - if the mark is below 0 print `"Invalid Mark, values should be greater than or equal 0.\n"`
        - else if the mark is above 100 print `"Invalid Mark, values should be less than or equal to 100.\n"`
        - else add one to the loop counter and add the mark to the sum
     - after the loop is done return `the division of sum by the number of students` as average
     - recompile and rerun your function making sure it works correctly
+    - if all works as expected, remove the the print statement that displayed the value returned by your getAverage function call

 ### Step 4
 - un-comment all the code to test the last function `printReport`

     #### coding `printReport`
     - add the function to `marks.c` file: `void printReport(int NumberOfStudents, int average)`
-    - print a message with the number of students, their average and the grade (using `prnGrade` function) as follows:
+    - print a message with the number of students and their numerical class average
+    - print the letter grade (using `prnGrade` function) as follows:
     ```Text
     Number of students: AA
     Class average: BB% (G)